Ulleungdo: History

-Archaeological evidence indicates that the island has been inhabited since the 1st millennium BC.
-The first confirmed historical reference to Ulleung-do is in the Samguk Sagi for the year 512.
+Archaeological evidence indicates that the island was first inhabited in the 1st millennium BC.
+The first confirmed historical reference to Ulleungdo is in the historical text Samguk sagi for the year 512.
 In that year, the Silla general Kim Isabu conquered the island, which had previously been the autonomous nation of Usan-guk.
 Some accounts relate that he used a number of wooden lions to intimidate the population, threatening to turn them loose unless they surrendered.

 Usan-guk did not remain under the Silla rule, however, and the island did not become a permanent political part of Korea until 930, when it was annexed by Goryeo.
-Remote as it is from the Korean mainland, Ulleung-do was a recurrent security headache for the Goryeo and Joseon dynasties.
+Ulleungdo was attacked a number of times during the late Goryeo and early Joseon dynasties.
 It was devastated by Jurchen pirate raids in the 11th century, and by Wokou pirate raids in the 14th century.
 A clash with Japan over fishing rights in the 1690s was precipitated by the Korean fisherman An Yong-bok.
-In response to these difficulties, Joseon adopted an "empty-island" policy which however proved impossible to enforce.
+In response to these difficulties, Joseon adopted an "empty-island" policy, which, however, proved impossible to enforce.
 The empty-island policy was officially rescinded in 1881, after which the government sought to encourage additional settlement of Ulleungdo.

 American whaleships cruised for right whales off the island between 1848 and 1892.
 Some went ashore nearby Jukdo to club pinnipeds.

-Geography
+Geography and climate

-Ulleungdo is a volcanic island that rose from the seabed between the third and fourth Cenozoic periods, and the part of the island is near the peak of the mountain.
-It is the summit of the longitudinal volcano, which was created by volcanic activity during the 3rd and 4th Cenozoic Era, and consists of trachyte, andesite, and basalt.
-Hot spot volcanic activity by the General Yi Sa-bu seamount, dissolved Simheungtaek seamount and Liancourt Rocks and Ulleung Island with An Yong-bok seamount was created as well.
+Ulleungdo is a volcanic island that rose from the seabed during the Cenozoic period, and consists of trachyte, andesite, and basalt.
+Hot spot volcanic activity by the General Isabu seamount, dissolved Simheungtaek seamount and Liancourt Rocks and Ulleungdo with An Yong-bok seamount was created as well.
 Liancourt Rocks is 4.6 million years ago estimated 2.5 million years ago, and the creation of Ulleungdo to us, 2.5 million years ago in 5,000 years ago.

-There is Seonginbong Peak in the center of the island.
-In the northern part of the island is the only flat basin, the Nari Basin.
-The Nari Basin was formed from caldera in the crater of the volcano, which was shaped like a Cheonji or Baekrokdam, but the water was drained and the soil was covered with stones and dirt on the bottom of the lake.
-There are 650 species of plants, including beech, cedar, and pine trees, and 50 species of birds, including black pigeons, and 340 species of insects.